ASAP-CRN/harmonized-wf-dev/README.md

 ## Preprocessing

 Run once per sample; only rerun when the preprocessing workflow version is updated.
-Preprocessing outputs are stored in the originating team's raw and curated data buckets.
+Preprocessing outputs are stored in the originating team's raw and staging data buckets.

 ## Cohort analysis